-Hence, there may be no limiting growth rate of a RDBP, but the $\liminf$ and the $\limsup$ of empirical growth rates are, conditioned on survival, bounded by the limit growths rates of the wf-process and the sf-process.
-This can be seen as a conditional envelopment result with the wf- and the sf-policies as extreme policies.
-If the $\liminf$ and $\limsup$ coincide, we can call the limit $\gamma$ (without much abuse of terminology) the {\it ``Malthusian" } growth rate.
+Hence, there may be no limiting growth rate of a RDBP, but the $\liminf $ and the $\limsup$ of empirical growth rates are, conditioned on survival, bound\-ed by the limit growths rates of the w.f.-process and the s.f.-process.
+This can be seen as a conditional envelopment result with the w.f.- and the s.f.-policies as extreme policies.
+If the $\liminf$ and $\limsup$ coincide, we can call the limit $\gamma$ (without much abuse of terminology) the \textit{``Malthusian''} growth rate.